 Atovaquone / proguanil Side Effects

-Some side effects of atovaquone / proguanil may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for atovaquone / proguanil may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to atovaquone / proguanil: oral tablet

 Check with your doctor as soon as possible if any of the following side effects occur while taking atovaquone / proguanil:Incidence not known